hernquist/job-poster/README.md

 }
 ```

-For clarity and simplicity all the routes are defined in the `Router.tsx` file
+For clarity and simplicity all the routes are defined in the `Router.tsx` file.
+See the re-use of the enum config here and in the NavBar and other components.

 ```
  <Routes>